-Whether you love road running, trail running, or minimalist sneakers, we’ve found, tested, and reviewed the best running shoes for women.
+Whether you love road running, trail running, or barefoot excursions, we’ve found, tested, and reviewed the best running shoes for women in 2019.

-Finding the right women’s running shoe is a pain.
+Finding the right running shoes can be a pain.
 With so many to choose from, it can be hard to narrow them all down.
 Don’t worry, though — we’ve got you covered.

 Whether pounding the pavement training for a marathon, jogging in the neighborhood, or walking around town, these are the best shoes for road running.
 And we know plenty of women who use them in the gym, at the office, and tackling errands on the daily.

 Designed with stabilization in mind, the GEL-Kayano 25 is a favorite among both long-distance runners and casual joggers.
 These shoes manage to provide adequate cushioning without feeling like you’re on stilts.

 For long runs, we were happy with how the FlyteFoam offered plenty of cushion and absorbed shock while still providing adequate rebound.
 The heel fits snug, without rubbing.
 And while the toe box has enough room that our feet never felt squished, it’s not as wide as brands like Altra.
 Overall, though, this is a solid do-all shoe.
 It easily transitions from road running to light hiking to grabbing groceries in town.